Power Rangers Battle for the Grid is a Morphin’ Good Time

 Power Rangers Battle For the Grid “Aye-yi-yi-yi-yi!”

 Personal revelation: I don’t know if Alpha 5 will ever be playable, but I think that would be hilarious.
-If you don’t recall, that’s the android in Zordon’s headquarters where the rangers go to morph and talk to Zordon.
-I’m not really even sure if he shows up in this game, but I don’t think so, which is kind of a shame, but not a total loss.
+If you don’t recall, that’s the android and caretaker of Zordon’s headquarters where the rangers go to morph and talk to Zordon.
+I’m not really even sure if he shows up in this game, but I don’t think so, which is kind of a shame, but surely forgiveable.

-Additionally, I tried some other types of gameplays like Versus and Arcade.
+Additionally, I tried some other types of gameplay like versus and arcade modes.
 Button mashing is one thing, but trying to legitimately act like this high-quality game is going to put up with that is a laugh.
-I like this game quite a bit, it’s easy to get into.
-With a little practice, I might continue playing it, because let’s face it, this is extreme nostalgia-level content here.
+With a little practice, you might continue playing it, because let’s face it, this is extreme nostalgia-level content here.
 And it makes it easier to be patient during the learning curve.

 I particularly enjoyed the representation of the character Goldar, one of Rita’s henchmen.
 I just always liked the way he looked.
 That was one cool thing about Power Rangers, you got to see all these gnarly monsters, but they weren’t too scary for kids.